Vanilla-OS/Vib/docs/articles/en/github-action.md

   - build
 ---

 Many projects use GitHub to host their code, and GitHub Actions to automate their workflows.
 Vib can be integrated into your GitHub Actions workflow to build your images automatically.
-To streamline the process, you can use the [Vib GitHub Action](https://github.com/Vanilla-OS/vib-gh-action).
+The [Vib GitHub Action](https://github.com/Vanilla-OS/vib-gh-action) provides the required build step.

 ## Setup the Workflow